A Mighty Fortress Is Our God: Tune

 Luther composed the melody, named Ein feste Burg from the text's first line, in meter 87.87.55.56.7 (Zahn No. 7377a).
 This is sometimes denoted "rhythmic tune" to distinguish it from the later isometric variant, in 87.87.66.66.7-meter (Zahn No. 7377d), which is more widely known and used in Christendom.
 In 1906 Edouard Rœhrich wrote, "The authentic form of this melody differs very much from that which one sings in most Protestant churches and figures in (Giacomo Meyerbeer's) The Huguenots. ...
-The original melody is extremely rhythmic, by the way it bends to all the nuances of the text ..."
+The original melody is extremely rhythmic, by the way it bends to all the nuances of the text…"

 While 19th-century musicologists disputed Luther's authorship of the music to the hymn, that opinion has been modified by more recent research; it is now the consensus view of musical scholars that Luther did indeed compose the famous tune to go with the words.

+Lyrics

+These are the original German lyrics by Martin Luther.

+English translation

+These are the lyrics to a common English translation of the hymn.

 Reception

 Heinrich Heine wrote in his 1834 essay Zur Geschichte der Religion und Philosophie in Deutschland, a history of emancipation in Germany beginning with the Reformation, that Ein feste Burg was the Marseillaise of the Reformation.
 This "imagery of battle" is also present in some translations, such as that of Thomas Carlyle (which begins "A safe stronghold our God is still").
 In Germany, "Ein feste Burg ist unser Gott" was historically also used as a patriotic paean, which is why it was regularly sung at nationalistic events such as the Wartburg Festival in 1817.
 This patriotic undertone of the hymn emanates from its importance for the Reformation in general, which was regarded by the Protestants not only as a religious but as a national movement delivering Germany from Roman oppression.
-Furthermore, the last line of the fourth stanza of the German text, "Das Reich muss uns doch bleiben," which is generally translated into English as "The Kingdom's ours forever," referring to the Kingdom of God, may also be interpreted as meaning the Holy Roman Empire must remain with the Germans.
+Furthermore, the last line of the fourth stanza of the German text, "Das Reich muss uns doch bleiben", which is generally translated into English as "The Kingdom's ours forever", referring to the Kingdom of God, may also be interpreted as meaning the Holy Roman Empire must remain with the Germans.

 The song is reported to have been used as a battle anthem during the Thirty Years War by forces under King Gustavus Adolphus, Lutheran king of Sweden.
 This idea was exploited by some 19th-century poets, such as Karl Curths, although there exists no primary source which supports this.
 The hymn had been translated into Swedish already in 1536, presumably by Olaus Petri, with the incipit, "Vår Gud är oss en väldig borg".
 In the late 19th century the song also became an anthem of the early Swedish socialist movement.